SumoLogic/sumologic-kubernetes-collection/docs/v4-migration-doc.md

 be a transparent change without any need for manual configuration changes.
 OpenTelemetry Collector will continue to collect the same default metrics as Prometheus did previously, and will support the same mechanisms for collecting custom application metrics.
 Any exceptions will be called out in the migration guide below.

+### Use OTLP sources by default

+This Helm Chart automatically creates the necessary Collector and Sources in Sumo.
+Up until this point, these were generic HTTP sources accepting data in different formats.
+As Sumo now has native support for the OTLP protocol used by Open Telemetry, we've decided to switch to using these new sources by default.
+This is a completely transparent change **unless** you use the `_sourceName` or `_source` fields in your
+Sumo queries.

 ## How to upgrade